 Draper, Mildred, ed.
 Eric the Great.
 Univ.
 Park: Pennsylvania State Univ.
 Press, 1993.
 1,100pp. $95

-The requested length of each review is an upper limit based on the anticipated space available (usually no more than 500 words).
+The requested length of each review is an upper limit based on the anticipated space available (usually between 600 and 800 words).
 The Naval War College Press staff will edit, and, if necessary, shorten the text as required by house style and other factors.
 Our standard authorities, aside from house style, are the Chicago Manual of Style, 15th edition, and Merriam-Webster's Collegiate Dictionary, 11th edition.